 With Spoke you will be able to:

-- Add 3D objects with fixed position
+Add 3D objects with a fixed position

-- Adjust the Room’s lighting
+Adjust the 3D Room’s lighting

 Step 1/3: Import your 3D Environment in Spoke

-- Triangles: the more triangles, the more GPU will be needed to process the file, which may not render well on consumer PC or entry level VR headsets (such as Oculus Go).
-For more information on how to optimize your 3D room, you can read this really interesting blog post by the maker of the Hello WebXR experience
+NB: For more information on how to optimize your 3D room, you can read this really interesting blog post by the maker of the Hello WebXR experience

 Step 3/3: Import your 3D room From Spoke to Spaces